-Acrylic pour art has been a trend in the online art community for many years, you will see this satisfying and often beautiful artform being created by influencers on Instagram, Youtube and TikTok with millions of views.
-Pour art reached a new height during the coronavirus lockdowns as many people suddenly found themselves with free time to practice new hobbies, creating an abundance of these vivid paintings.
+Acrylic pour art has been a trend in the online art community for many years, you will see this satisfying and often beautiful paintings being created by influencers on Instagram, Youtube and TikTok with millions of views.
+Acrylic pour paintings reached a new height during the coronavirus lockdowns as many people suddenly found themselves with free time to practice new hobbies, creating an abundance of these vivid paintings.

 Above: an orange, white and blue acrylic pour artwork